Movie magic is made here but there is no Hollywood sign up in the hills.

 How much does it cost to visit Atlas Studios?

-It costs 80dh per person to visit Atlas Studios, plus an extra 30dh to visit the Kingdom of Heaven set.
+It costs 80dh per person to visit Atlas Studios, plus an extra 40dh to visit the Kingdom of Heaven set.
 There is also a combination ticket for both that costs 110dh.

 There are no concession prices but children under 5 are free.